Python Web Scraping Using Selenium and Beautiful Soup: A Step-by-Step Tutorial

 year_dd = driver.find_element_by_id('edition_select')gender_dd = driver.find_element_by_id('athlete_gender')

-The next step, is to collect the options for those dropdowns, and we can do so with another locate method:
+The next step is to collect the options for those dropdowns, and we can do so with another locate method:

 year_options = year_dd.find_elements_by_tag_name('option')gender_options = gender_dd.find_elements_by_tag_name('option')

-So far we’ve identified the page and the form elements we need to update the tables we’re targeting.
+So far, we’ve identified the page and the form elements we need to update the tables we’re targeting.
 We’ve set up our automated browser window and assigned variables to the elements in question.
 Now, we’re in the transition phase and we’re passing the baton to the Beautiful Soup library.

-In the code below, we structure this handoff within a set of nested loops, cycling through men and women first, and on the interior loop, clicking through the years for every summer games.
+In the code below, we structure this handoff within a set of nested loops, cycling through men and women first, and in the interior loop, clicking through the years for every summer games.
 We execute each selection by simply looping each of our option lists and calling the .click()

 method on the option object to submit that form selection.